acse-moj20/pyspark/README.md

 # pyspark

 This repository is an introduction to using pyspark for Big Data.
-The tutorials are taking from [guru99](https://www.guru99.com/pyspark-tutorial.html)
+This tutorial was taking from [guru99](https://www.guru99.com/pyspark-tutorial.html)

 ## Notes and Definitions:

-1. Bog Data
+1. Big Data
 2. Apache Spark
 3. What is PySpark?